Changing careers

 Course prices start from as little as £10 - some are even free - and you'll be able to fit studying around other commitments.

 Once you know the path you'd like to pursue, you can start seeking opportunities.
-Update your professional social media profiles to clearly state your intention to change industries, and give details of the skills and experience you have that will be well-suited.
+Update your professional social media profiles to clearly state your intention to change industries and give details of the skills and experience you have that will be well-suited.

 Career retraining

-For some careers, you may need to consider further study or professional training.
-You may need to complete a conversion course to change to some careers - you'll need sector-specific qualifications to work in industries such as engineering, healthcare, IT and teaching.
+For instance, you may need to complete a conversion course and gain sector-specific qualifications to work in industries such as:

 It's never too late to retrain in another field - in fact, having life experience behind you when heading back to university can work to your advantage.
-Look out for open days and events aimed at job changers, to learn more about how to enter your chosen field at postgraduate study level.
+Look out for open days and events aimed at job changers to learn more about how to enter your chosen field at postgraduate level.

 To see what's on offer as you look to forge a new career, search postgraduate conversion courses.